dreayoung/2Peers/CONTRIBUTING.md

 ## General Workflow

 1. Fork the repo
-2. Cut a namespaced feature branch from master
+2. Create a new branch from main or master and use one of the following prefixes
   - bug/...
   - feat/...
   - test/...
   - doc/...
   - refactor/...
 3. Make commits to your feature branch.
-Prefix each commit like so:
+Be specific in your commit message like so:
-  - (feat) Added a new feature
+  - Added a new feature [name of feature]
-  - (fix) Fixed inconsistent tests [Fixes #0]
+  - Fixed inconsistent tests
-  - (refactor) ...
-  - (cleanup) ...
-  - (test) ...
-  - (doc) ...
+  - refactored [name of function/feature]
+  - Added a test to [describe test]
 4. When you've finished with your fix or feature, rebase upstream changes into your branch.
 Submit a [pull request][] directly to the master branch.
 Include a description of your changes.
-5. Your pull request will be reviewed by another maintainer.
-The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
-If your code reviewer requests you make a change you don't understand, ask them why.
+5. Your pull request will be reviewed by another team member.
+Code reviews are to help keep the codebase stay clean, consistent and of high quality.
+Code reviews are also to help you grow as a programmer so, if your code reviewer requests you make a change you don't understand, ask them why.
 6. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
-7. Once the pull request has been reviewed, it will be merged by another member of the team.
+7. Once the pull request has been reviewed and approved by the reviewer, it will be merged onto the master or main codebase.
 Do not merge your own commits.

 ## Detailed Workflow